iamdudeman/sola-game-engine/README.md

 * SolaGui Stuff
   * GuiElementContainer
     * Consider adding anchor support to Stream or a new container to be able to easily center things?
-  * Focus functionality and keyboard support
-    * keyboard down and up events should only happen on focussed elements
-    * programmatic ability to focus an element
-    * onFocus event listener and setOnFocusCallback to GujElement
-    * container elements could "forward" focus request to first child
-    * maybe have default key events for going to next child element that can be replaced?
-    * maybe new properties for things like ButtonGuiElement to add a focusOutline or something like that
 * Engine GUI Editor (Sola Editor)
   * Add more component controllers
     * SpriteAnimator